Going underground – digging for history in Dorset

 A major landscape enhancement project unearths a wealth of fascinating finds on an impressive scale

-With the archaeology now concluded and the engineering work which will enhance the landscape in full flow we have organised a series of webinars to give a taster of the fantastic findings and what they mean.
-Please register to attend at the links below.
+With the archaeology now concluded and the engineering work which will enhance the landscape in full flow, throughout June 2021 we organised a series of webinars to give a taster of the fantastic findings and what they mean.

-Led by National Grid’s Lead Project Manager, Paul Hamnett and John Boothroyd of Oxford Archaeology, each webinar will focus on a different period in history and feature a contribution from one of the many stakeholders who made the project possible, including Historic England, the Dorset AONB Partnership, and the Dorset County Archaeologist.
+Led by National Grid’s team including Lead Project Manager, Paul Hamnett, and Project Engineer, Aimee Tavana, together with John Boothroyd of Oxford Archaeology, each webinar focused on a different period in history and featured a contribution from one of the many stakeholders who made the project possible, including Historic England, the Dorset AONB Partnership, and the Dorset County Archaeologist.

 Webinar 1 – Neolithic & Bronze Age (Tuesday 8th June)

-Excavations along the route of the Dorset VIP scheme have provided a fantastic opportunity to enhance our outstanding of one of the richest Prehistoric landscape in the country.
+Excavations along the route of the Dorset VIP scheme have provided a fantastic opportunity to enhance our understanding of one of the richest Prehistoric landscapes in the country.
 Over the course of the project evidence for life and death during the Neolithic (4000-2500BC) and Bronze Age (2500-800BC) has been uncovered, ranging from funerary monuments to stock enclosures.
-A recording of this webinar is available below.